Data-Epic/Glory-Arowojolu-llm-api/README.md

 ```
 pip install -r requirements.txt
 ```
-5. **Create a .env in the root directory of your project and add your Groq API key.
+5. **Create a .env in the root directory of your project and add your Groq API key**:
 ```
 GROQ_API_KEY=<your-api-key-here>
 ```